saurontech/Advantech-VCOM-Linux-Driver/doc/components.md

 This is a set of tools desinged to simplify the managment process of the "**VCOM mapping config file**", "**Linux Driver**", "**VCOM service daemon**", and "**Init daemon**".

 ### advadd, advrm, and advls
-These tools are used to add, remove and list VCOM connection mappings of the **VCOM mapping config file**, they are bash shell scripts.
+These are bash scripts used to add, remove and list VCOM connection mappings of the **VCOM mapping config file**.
-These scripts are located in the "script/" directory.

 ### advman
 A bash script designed to insert/remove the **Linux driver**, invoke/kill the **VCOM service daemons**.
-the script is located in the "script/" directory.

 ### advps
-This tool is designed to show the status of all the active **VCOM service daemons**.
+A tool designed to show the status of all the active **VCOM service daemons**.
-the source code is located in the "advps/" directory.

 ### adv-eki-tls-create
-Located in "scripts/".
 This is a bash script designed to create files that are essential for TLS connection.
 they can be used by both the **EKI device server** and the **VCOM service daemon**.
 It can create "Public/Prive key pair", and "Diffie-Hellman file".